clayne/SSEModdingGuide/README.md

 * _Bethesda Software Archive (BSA) Packer_: Creates BSA files using resources from the managed game or mods.
 For general modding, this plugin is not needed.
 * _Fores New Idles in Skyrim_ (FNIS): A tool that allows Skyrim to have more animations.
 As of 2020, this plugin has been made obsolete by [Nemesis](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/releases), a more up to date animation tool.
 * _INI Editor_: A built-in text editor that opens the game's configuration (ini) files.
 This will be important for editing the appearance of your game for either performance or visual reasons.
-The image below is an example of the editor viewing the Skyrim ini files.
+The image below is an example of the editor viewing the Skyrim INI files.

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20ini%20window.png)
    |:--:|